bharatibhole/bharatibhole.github.io/_posts/2020-10-19-Singly-Linked-List.md

 # Singly Linked List

 Linked List is a linear collection of data elements in which linear order is not given by their physical placement in memory.
 In linked list the elements are represented by a node.
-Each node consists of the data value and referenceto the next element.
+Each node consists of the data value and reference to the next element.
 The last node contains the reference value NULL.

 # Singly Linked List operations

+The Linked List supports the following operations:

 1. Insertion of an element at the end of Singly Linked List
 2. Insertion of an element at the begining of Singly Linked List
 3. Insertion of an element at a particular position